Lawn Hill National Park – the stunning hidden gem of Queensland

 The road is mostly unsealed and has a few shallow, concrete crossings.
 On the way to Lawn Hill National Park, you pass Riversleight World Heritage Area so you can stop and do the self-guided fossil tour.

-Coming from the east – the 82 km drive from Gregory Downs is also through an unsealed road and 4WD is recommended but this road is well maintained so it is actually suitable for conventional vehicles or off-road caravans.
+Coming from the east – the 82 km drive from Gregory Downs is also through an unsealed road and 4WD is recommended but this road is well maintained so it is suitable for conventional vehicles or off-road caravans.

 Note that during the wet season access to the park could be hazardous as creek crossing levels may be high after heavy rain but if you decided to do it make sure to take your 4WD and additional food supplies just in case.

 The concrete bottom creek crossings are covered with green algae and they can be very slippery.
-Make sure you engage a low-range gear and drive steadily without sudden acceleration or breaking.
+Make sure you engage low-range gear and drive steadily without sudden acceleration or breaking.

 Bore Tap Water